 What both of these approaches to a fair decision do is help us avoid seeing things from too narrow and self interested a perspective.
 It’s something that I think the insurance sector can struggle with at times.

-The shape and size of that perspective can often be framed for us by the systems that support the work we do.
+The shape and size of the perspective available to us can often be framed for us by the systems that support the work we do.
 What options do they present us with?
 What checks stop us from doing what you see as being fair?
 I’ve come across systems that help insurance people work with greater efficiency, but not in particularly fair ways.
-This points to fairness needing to be a component of systems design, otherwise the firm is in danger of hardwiring unfairness into the way things get done there.
+This points to fairness needing to be a component of systems design, otherwise the firm is in danger of hard wiring unfairness into the way things get done there.

-And I believe we can all recognise what fairness looks like.
-My daughters certainly do when it comes to sharing out a pizza.
+I believe we can all recognise what fairness looks like.
+Our kids certainly do when it comes to sharing out a pizza.
 We need to keep that knowledge front of mind in our work as well.